Azure/AzureStackHCI-EvalGuide/nested/steps/3a_AzSHCINodesGUI.md

 ![Completed setup of the Azure Stack HCI OS](/media/azshci_setup_complete.png "Completed setup of the Azure Stack HCI OS")

 With the installation complete, you'll be prompted to change the password before logging in.
-Enter a password, and once complete, you should be at the **command prompt** with "Welcome to Azure Stack HCI" showing.
+Enter a password, and once complete, you should be at the **command prompt** on the "Welcome to Azure Stack HCI" screen.

 ![Azure Stack HCI Welcome Screen](/media/sconfig.png "Azure Stack HCI Welcome Screen")